cornell-zhang/catalyst2018/lab1/README.md

 *Critical Thinking Questions*: So far we have seen four two-input logic gates: NAND, AND, OR, and XOR.
 How many different logic gates are possible if we limit ourselves to gates with just two inputs and one output?

 #### Part 2.B Develop Parity Checker
 In this section, you will develop a parity checker, which is useful in determining whether a message has been compromised in any way when it was being sent.
 The sender can calculate the parity of a message and send the parity bit along with the message.
 The receiver can then also calculate the parity of the message and compare it to the parity bit sent along with the message.
 If the parity bits do not match then it is likely that one of the bits in the message was corrupted.
-A parity unit should produce a zero when there are an even number of ones in the input and a one when there are an odd number of ones in the input.
+A parity unit should produce a zero when there is an even number of ones in the input and one when there is an odd number of ones in the input.
 This means that the total number of ones(including both the input and the parity unit) should be an even number.

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/ParityChecker.png" width="600">